 European Medical School of Massage defines an award year beginning July 1-June 30.

 All financial aid awards are subjected to change based on new financial information or changes in federal or state funding.

 The Financial Aid Office determines if the disbursement is an initial (first ever received) Pell disbursement.
-Students are paid the first time based on their enrollment and good standing if ISIR/SAR is received before the end of student’s first pay period.
+Students are paid the first time based on their enrollment and good standing if ISIR/SAR is received before the end of the student’s first pay period.
 Disbursements after that are based on satisfactory progress and completion of hours in the first payment period.

-– Method by which aid is determined and disbursed, delivered or applied to a student’s account
+– Method by which aid is determined and disbursed, delivered, or applied to a student’s account

 SAIG Mailbox/Destination Point used for student records (ISIRs and COD Common Records, DL & NSLDS reports)

 - the Institutional Student Information Record (ISIR) generated by the Central Processing System (CPS), which contains student data from the FAFSA and other federal databases,

 - the “common record” for the Common Origination and Disbursement (COD) system, which contains award and payment information for FSA Grants and Direct Loans,

 - the Enrollment Monitoring Report through the National Student Loan Data System (NSLDS), which is used to establish a student’s eligibility for in-school loan deferments (even if your school does not offer FSA loans), and

 - the Transfer Monitoring Report through NSLDS, which is used to track aid that may have been received by a transfer student at a previous school.